chenhsong/chenhsong.github.io/iChen/doc/mis_integration_guide.md

 ### (2) Use the Mold Data REST API

-The iChen® System 4.1 exposes a [REST API](https://github.com/chenhsong/iChen.Web/blob/master/REST%20API%20Reference.md) that allows the
+The iChen® System 4.1 exposes a Mold Data [REST API](https://github.com/chenhsong/iChen.Web/blob/master/REST%20API%20Reference.md#molds-management) that allows the
 MIS/MES to inspect, add and delete stored mold data sets.
 It is up to the MIS/MES to synchronize its mold data sets database with that in the iChen® System 4.1.